omarkamaal/se-assignment/README.md

 We will run the coverage test using the istanbul npm package.

-You should achieve a coverage of level that looks like this.
+You should achieve a coverage level that looks like this.

 ![coverage](./assets/coverge.png)

+You can find this html file in a folder called coverage after you run instanbul.

 ### Some Hint and Suggestions

+#### Strategy

+As a development strategy I encourage you to build the project following the order in the test file bellow.

+First without the database and server then think about connecting to the database then do the server then build the front end that connects to it.

+#### Other Hints

-You will need to add your dependencies in package.json
+- You will need to add your dependencies in package.json

-For this assignment you will as a minimum use the npm packages
+- For this assignment you will as a minimum use the npm packages
     - mocha - for testing
     - supertest - for testing the api
     - chai - for assertion
     - istanbul - for coverage
     - express - for managing your api
     - mongodb - for connecting to the database.

-You can look up the documentation of each of these modules and how to use them on your own.
+- You can look up the documentation of each of these modules and how to use them on your own.

-You don't need to declare a rout for each resource in express you can simply declare a static file directory to server your public folder.
+- You don't need to declare a rout for each resource in express you can simply declare a static file directory to server your public folder.

 > The quote test should test all functions in quote.js